krry/krry.github.io/_posts/2021-06-25-projects-i-would-love-to-work-on.md

 Before the pandemic, pretty much everybody thought the world was going to hell in a handbasket, and many of us for different reasons and in different ways.
 All at once we found ourselves racing toward ecological, economic, political, and spiritual collapse.

-## Here's a synopsis of the status quo
+A synopsis of the status quo

 - [Since 1970 we have eliminated at least 68% of animal wildlife](https://www.worldwildlife.org/publications/living-planet-report-2020).
 - [26 billionaires hold as much wealth as the poorer half of humanity (that's nearly 4 billion people)](https://www.oxfamamerica.org/explore/research-publications/public-good-or-private-wealth/).